krenzaslv/llm-terminal/README.md

 llm-cli cli "Rename all files in /project that start with 'test'.
 Replace 'test' with 'stage'"

-cat pyproject.toml | llm-cli pipe --max-tokens 1000 "Explain line by line"
+cat pyproject.toml | head | llm-cli pipe --max-tokens 1000 "Explain line by line"

 llm-cli chat